Sick Bank Strategy

 If You Return to Work

-- Sick banks remain for future use
+- Regular sick bank hours remain for future use

 If You Don't Return

-- SDI continues up to 52 weeks
+- SDI pays up to 52 weeks (one year) from disability start date

 Before Disability

-- Know your current sick bank balance
+- Know your current sick bank balance (hours) and monthly accrual rate

-- Know your current DSA balance
+- Know your current DSA balance (hours)

 During Disability